whitty/upbuild/README.md

-The following build will execute "uv4 -j0 -b project.uvproj -o log.txt" and emit the contents of log.txt at the end of the run - irrespective of sucess or failure.
+The following build will execute "uv4 -j0 -b project.uvproj -o log.txt" and emit the contents of log.txt at the end of the run - irrespective of success or failure.

 ### Fixing odd error codes